General solicitation refers to the act of promoting a capital raise publicly.

 Startup companies are still subject to securities laws.
 Failure to comply with general solicitation laws can result in the company losing exemption status.
 Securities Act of 1933 stipulates that companies cannot sell securities without a registration statement.
 Before pitching their company, founders should know Regulation D and other general solicitation requirements.

 Regulation D includes several components, including Rule 504, 505, 506, and 505.
 Rule 504 and 505 are less frequent because issuers must adhere to securities laws in every state where they sell securities.
 Rule 506 allows companies to raise unlimited capital from accredited investors.

 What is general solicitation?

 The short answer is public advertising, where you sell securities.

 The longer answer started in 1933.
 Congress passed the Securities Act in 1933.
-(If you are looking for primary sources, you can find the SEC’s website.
-Or, if Wikipedia is your preference, you can go here.

 The Securities Act was created to ensure that all who bought securities (the money given to a company to buy shares in that company or similar arrangements) received sufficient and accurate information before making the purchase.
 The Securities Act also required the SEC to make sure that this happened.
 All securities that are sold must be registered with the SEC after the Act is passed unless the seller (or the issuer) of the securities can prove it is exempted from registration under Section 4(a),(2) of the Act.
 This exemption is commonly known as the “private place” exemption.